Kovnir/UnityAnimationAndPhysicsBinding/README.md

 # Description

-*UnityAnimationAndPhysicsBinding* - is attempt to make simple tool for blending animations with physic.
+*Unity Animation And Physics Binding* - is attempt to make simple tool for blending animations with physic.

 Unity - 2020.1

 ## How to use